nixworks/public/news/2011/04/4/README.md

 ##### Prince Albert II of Monaco
 ### [Prince Albert II of Monaco's Rhodesian-born fiancee Charlene Wittstock converts to Roman Catholicism. ](/news/2011/04/4/prince-albert-ii-of-monaco-s-rhodesian-born-fianca-c-e-charlene-wittstock-converts-to-roman-catholicism.md)
-_Context: Roman Catholicism, Rhodesia, Prince Albert II of Monaco, Charlene, Princess of Monaco_
+_Context: Prince Albert II of Monaco, Charlene, Princess of Monaco, Roman Catholicism, Rhodesia_

 ##### Bank of Japan
 ### [The Bank of Japan releases its Quarterly Tankan survey of business sentiment confirming that the recent 2011 Tohoku earthquake and tsunami has had a negative effect on business confidence. ](/news/2011/04/4/the-bank-of-japan-releases-its-quarterly-tankan-survey-of-business-sentiment-confirming-that-the-recent-2011-tahoku-earthquake-and-tsunami.md)
-_Context: Bank of Japan, 2011 Tohoku earthquake and tsunami, Quarterly Tankan survey of business sentiment_
+_Context: Bank of Japan, Quarterly Tankan survey of business sentiment, 2011 Tohoku earthquake and tsunami_

 #####
 ### [It is reported that China has succeeded in genetically modifying cows to produce "human" milk. ](/news/2011/04/4/it-is-reported-that-china-has-succeeded-in-genetically-modifying-cows-to-produce-human-milk.md)